kyma-project/kyma/docs/knative-eventing-mesh/02-01-knative-eventing-mesh.md

 ![Eventing flow](./assets/eventing-mesh-flow.svg)

-1. The Application sends events to the HTTP Adapter which forwards them to the resource such as Knative Broker.
+1. The Application sends events to the HTTP Source Adapter which forwards them to a resource such as the Broker.

-    >**NOTE:** The HTTP adapter accepts only CloudEvents in version 1.0.
+    >**NOTE:** The HTTP Source Adapter accepts only CloudEvents in version 1.0.

-2. Knative Subscription defines the Broker as the Subscriber.
-This way, Knative Channel can communicate with the Broker to send events.
+2. The Subscription defines the Broker as the subscriber.
+This way, the Channel can communicate with the Broker to send events.

-3. Knative Channel listens for incoming events.
-When it receives an event, the underlying messaging layer dispatches it to Knative Broker.
+3. The Channel listens for incoming events.
+When it receives an event, the underlying messaging layer dispatches it to the Broker.

-4. Knative Broker sends events to Knative Trigger which registered interest in receiving them.
+4. The Broker sends the event to the Trigger which is configured to receive events of this type.

-5. Knative Trigger checks if the attributes of an incoming event match its specification.
-If they do, Knative Trigger sends the event to the Subscriber.
+5. The Trigger checks if the attributes of the incoming event match its specification.
+If they do, the Trigger sends the event to a subscriber, such as a lambda.